-TOKYO — Japan's trade and justice ministers resigned Monday after accusations they misused campaign funds in the biggest setback so far for Prime Minister Shinzo Abe's conservative administration.
+TOKYO — Japan's trade and justice ministers resigned Monday after allegations they misused campaign funds in the biggest setback so far for Prime Minister Shinzo Abe's conservative administration.

-The two ministers were among five women Abe named to his Cabinet in a reshuffle early last month, part of an effort to promote women in politics and business that is a key pillar of his government's economic revival policies.
+The two ministers were among five women Abe named to his Cabinet in a reshuffle early last month.
+Their resignations may help to control the damage to his relatively high popularity ratings, but are a blow to efforts to promote women in politics and business as part of economic revival policies.

 Yuko Obuchi, daughter of a former prime minister and a rising star in the ruling Liberal Democratic Party, resigned early Monday as trade minister, saying she needed to focus on an investigation into discrepancies in accounting for election funds.
 She did not acknowledge any wrongdoing.

-Justice Minister Midori Matsushima resigned after the opposition Democratic Party of Japan filed a criminal complaint against her over distribution of hand-held fans, or "uchiwa."
-Matsushima is also facing complaints over using parliament-provided housing while keeping security guards at her private residence in downtown Tokyo.
+Justice Minister Midori Matsushima resigned after the opposition Democratic Party of Japan filed a criminal complaint against her over distribution of hand-held fans or "uchiwa."
+Matsushima also faces complaints over using parliament-provided housing while keeping security guards at her private residence in downtown Tokyo.

 "I deeply apologize to the public," Abe said.